WillTheFarmer/apache-logs-to-mysql/.github/README.md

 ErrorLogFormat "[%{u}t] [%-m:%l] [pid %P:tid %T] %7F: %E: [client\ %a] %M% ,\ referer\ %{Referer}i"
 ```
 ## Installation Instructions
-The steps are very important in making this installation painless.
-Please follow in the order the instructions are listed.
+The steps are very important to make installation painless.
+Please follow in the order instructions are listed.

 ### 1. MySQL Steps
 Before running `apachLogs2MySQL.sql` open file in your favorite editor and do a ***Find and Replace*** of the following User Account with a User Account with DBA Role on server you are installing on.
 This will make everything much easier.
 Copy below: